 Many of our products and services are comprised of information delivered through a variety of media, including books, journals, compact discs, dedicated transmission lines, the Internet and software-based applications.
 We rely on agreements with our customers and patent, trademark, copyright and other intellectual property laws to establish and protect our proprietary rights in our products and services.
 Third parties may be able to copy, infringe or otherwise profit from our proprietary rights without our authorization.
 The lack of specific legislation relating to the protection of intellectual property rights for content delivered through the Internet or other electronic formats creates an additional challenge for us in protecting our proprietary rights in content delivered through these media.
 We also conduct business in some countries where the extent of effective legal protection for intellectual property rights is uncertain.
-We cannot assure you that we have adequate protection of our intellectual property rights.
-If we are not able to protect our intellectual property rights, our financial results may be adversely affected.
+We cannot assure you that we have adequate protection of our intellectual property rights, our financial results may be adversely affected.